Reach out now to receive a discount on a 2025 CEP assessment or advisory project.

 Focus on Navigating the Power Imbalance

 Campello says she first focuses on how to best navigate the inherent power imbalance that exists between funders and grantees.
 She treats relationships with no two grantees the same, instead gauging the best way in which she can effectively communicate with each one given their context and needs.
 “I always understand that from day one, the power relationship is there and I try to understand how comfortable the partner is,” she says.
-“Some of them are already very used to working with funders — they’re very straightforward [with me] and I’ll do the same.
+“Some of them are already very used to working with funders — they’re very straightforward and I’ll do the same.
 But with some others, if I sense some tension on the other side of the table, I’ll go a bit slower.”

 Be Transparent in Your Communication